Table of Contents

 Positive stains

-- TLE1: 80 - 90%, relatively specific and sensitive marker, but new studies are finding more tumors with TLE1 positivity (Am J Clin Pathol 2011;135:839, Mod Pathol 2009;22:872)
+- TLE1: 80 - 90%, relatively specific and sensitive marker but studies have found more tumors with TLE1 positivity (Am J Clin Pathol 2011;135:839, Mod Pathol 2009;22:872)

-- Cytokeratins: ~90%, variable positivity depending on the keratin polypeptide and the component (Virchows Arch 2000;437:275)
+- Cytokeratins: ~90%, variable positivity, depending on the keratin polypeptide and the component (Virchows Arch 2000;437:275)

 - EMA: 29 - 90%, variable and focal, generally less than cytokeratins (Hum Pathol 1990;21:733, Am J Surg Pathol 2002;26:1434)